stmilne/icds_docs_v2/docs/handling-files/managing-files.md

 Common tasks on any filesystem include navigating to a directory; listing the files; creating folders; and copying, moving, renaming, and deleting files and folders.
-In classic Unix, these tasks are all performed with command line tools:
+In classic Linux, these tasks are all performed with command line tools:

 - `cd` (change directory)
 - `ls` (list files)